MD Hershey Landing Hero with Page Title

 Hershey Curriculum Details

 The central curriculum and the two parallel tracks share numerous curricular elements, the result of deliberate educational program design that ensures comparability.
-At the core, they share the same vision, core curriculum, four-phase curriculum framework and the same graduation and education program competencies.
+At the core, they share the same vision, core curriculum, four-phase curriculum framework, graduation and education program competencies.

 MD Program Vision